"For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me." Matthew 25:35

-Girl Scout Troop 9029, a Brownie troop for girls in grades 2-3, meets on Monday nights at 6:00 pm in the Education building.
-The troop conducts service projects every month, such as food collections, tree plantings, and nursing home visits.
-Contact Kim Wolfe for more information.
+Girl Scout Junior Troop 9029, a troop for girls in grades 5-6, meets alternate Wednesday evenings from 6:00 PM to 7:30 PM in the CPC Education building.
+The troop conducts service projects such as food collections, tree plantings, and nursing home visits.
+For information, contact Scout Leader Kim Wolfe, email@example.com.

 BRAZOS CHURCH PANTRY